A personal philosophy is your thoughts, beliefs, concepts, and attitudes about everything.

-This haphazard approach to whats “right” usually leads people to feeling regrets later on in life as they realize all the mistakes they’ve made as what they view as “right” changes with their goals.
+This haphazard approach to whats “right” usually leads people to feel regrets later on in life as they realize all the mistakes they’ve made as what they view as “right” changes with their goals.

 People will cheat, lie, steal and seemingly always find ways to justify it.
 You’re probably guilty of something like that yourself.

-But thats okay, I know I’m no saint.
+But that’s okay, I know I’m no saint.
 Whats important is understanding our mistakes and improving as a result of them.

-And by actually codifying these moral beliefs and not leaving them to knee jerk reactions in crisis situations we’re better prepared for urgent situations where snap judgements are needed.
+And by actually codifying these moral beliefs and not leaving them to knee-jerk reactions in crisis situations we’re better prepared for urgent situations where snap judgements are needed.